Hockey Gods

 Uploaded By: PRESIDENT on October 26th, 2017

-Gerard Finton David "Gerry" Cosby - Born May 15, 1909 in Roxbury, Massachusetts – November 26, 1996 in Stockbridge, Massachusetts was an American ice Hockey goaltender and businessman.
+Gerard Finton David "Gerry" Cosby - Born May 15, 1909 in Roxbury, Massachusetts – Died November 26, 1996 in Stockbridge, Massachusetts was an American ice Hockey goaltender and businessman.

 Cosby started his Hockey career in the most unusual way.
 He was a 19 year old who never played Hockey and was working as a office boy and switchboard operator at Boston Garden, the home of the Boston Tigers of the Canadian-American Hockey League in 1928.